Daniel J. Frey

 She earns all of our respect for her character.

-She earns our respect for using her gift to lift us all up.
+She earns our respect for using her gift to uplift us all.

-It is our privilege to have been witness to her talent, her style, and her grace.
+It is our privilege to have been witnesses to her talent, her style, and her grace.

 Her hands reached out to touch us here on the edge of darkness to pull us back to the light.